AmayaGS/BioX-CPath/README.md

 ```bash
 python main.py --preprocess --input_directory path/to/slides --directory path/to/output --dataset_name dataset_name
 ```
-`--preprocess` will create 5 new folders: results, dictionaries, masks, contours and thumbnails.
+`--preprocess` will create 5 new folders: results, dictionaries, masks, contours.

-- `results` contains the patches folder, containing all the extracted patches, as well as the `extracted_patches.csv` file which contains all the patient_IDs, filenames, coordinates and locations on disk of the patches extracted during the tissue segmentation step.

 - `masks` contains all the downsampled binary masks obtained during tissue segmentation.

-- `Contours` and `thumbnails` contain downsampled WSIs with mask contours and thumbnails of the WSIs as a sanity check.
+- `Contours` contain downsampled WSIs with mask contours drawn on thumbnails of the WSIs as a sanity check.
 You can easily check you're segmenting the right thing and that there's no issues with the WSIs themselves.

+- `results` contains the patches folder, containing all the extracted patches, as well as the `extracted_patches.csv` file which contains all the patient_IDs, filenames, coordinates and locations on disk of the patches extracted during the tissue segmentation step.

+- `dictionaries` contains pickled dictionaries of the embedded feature vectors, graphs with random walk positional encodings for each patient.

 Alternatively, each step can be run separately (if you already have binary masks or embedded feature vectors for example) using the following commands: